-Idle Sequence - F15 and F16 (additionally, F13 and F14 on some engines).
-Pressing F15 or F16 twice (toggling on then off) will trigger an Idle Sequence if the engine is not moving.
-These vary from engine to engine and may include things like checking the coal load, checking the water level, using the Alemite grease gun on the drivers, etc. When triggered, these will run through the sequence that varies in duration.
+Idle Sequence - F14, F15 and F16

+Pressing F14, F15 or F16 twice (toggling on then off) will trigger an Idle Sequence if the engine is not moving.
+These vary from engine to engine and may include things like checking the coal load, checking the water level, using the Alemite grease gun on the drivers, etc. When triggered, these will run through a sequence that varies in duration.

 Note - The engine must be sitting still in order to trigger these

-Extended Start-Up - F17.
+F17-Extended Start-Up

 If your engine is shut down or you've just applied DCC power pressing F17 twice (toggling it on then off) will start the Extended Start-Up sounds.
 This is very similar to F3 except you will hear the crew talking back and forth about getting the engine ready to run.

-Extended Shut-Down - F18.
+F18 - Extended Shut-Down

 If your engine is already up and running you can play the Extended Shut Down sounds by pressing F18 twice (toggling on then off).
 The Extended Shut Down is very similar to F3 in that the engine will ultimately shut down but in the case of Extended Shut Down you will hear the crew talking back and forth about how the engine ran, time schedules, etc.